paul-hammant/tbd/content/game-changers/index.md

 Note: Over time all version control systems would adopt this branch/merge language.

+## Concurrent_Versions_System - CVS (1990)

+A handful of scripts created in 1986 by Dick Grune, were fashioned into an initial release of CVS{{< ext url="https://en.wikipedia.org/wiki/Concurrent_Versions_System" >}}
+in 1990.
+For the open source community CVS was it until Subversion came along year later.
+The adoption of CVS in the young open source community, spurred its adoption in the enterprise too.
+While many branching models were possible, merge was painful and Trunk Based Development was the sensible choice.

 ## Microsoft Secrets book (1995)

 Microsoft Secrets: How the World's Most Powerful Software Company Creates Technology, Shapes Markets and Manages